uconn-maglab/html-word-template/README.md

 A template to let you write in HTML and have it look like a Word document.

 Forked from my personal account for ease of access.
 Feel free to use and edit it as you'd like!
 (MIT License, copyright (C) 2016 Rachael Steiner, meaning **you are free to use, modify, and distribute it** as long as you keep the copyright notice.
-See [LICENCE](https://github.com/uconn-maglab/html-word-template/LICENSE) for more detail.)
+See [LICENCE](https://github.com/uconn-maglab/html-word-template/blob/master/LICENSE) for more detail.)

 ## For more information

 See the [web site](http://cranndarach.github.io/html-word-template) for information about how to use it.
 You don't need to know CSS---or even much HTML---to make use of it.
+Let me know if you want help with it!

 ## Why it's cool: